-- 1. Eligibility Criteria: All dogs working on RATCH or RATCHX titles and above must enter Championship class. - 2.
+- 1. Eligibility Criteria: All dogs working on RATCH or RATCHX titles and above must enter Master B class. - 2.
 RATCH: 10 qualifying scores under two or more Judges of Record are required for the RATCH. - 3.
 RATCHX: The RATCH title and 10 qualifying scores under at least two Judges are required for the RATCHX.
 20 qualifying scores will be awarded a RATCHX2, etc.

 All other rules and elements are identical to those in the Master A (RATM) class.
-Master A and Championship Class dogs compete on the same course though they are placed separately (see Ribbons).
-Championship Class dogs can be in the same blinds as Master A dogs.
+Master A and Master B dogs compete on the same course though they are placed separately (see "Ribbons and Placements" on page 24).